makerdao/mips/MIP34/mip34.md

 ## Paragraph Summary

 The Keg is a tool for streaming ERC20 DAI to a preset group of addresses.
-These address groups can be targetted by specifying a human-friendly name to the Keg.
+These address groups can be targeted by specifying a human-friendly name to the Keg.
 These address groups are called `flights`.
 Anyone can make a payment into the Keg provided they specify the destination `flight` and have enough DAI.
 Also included are two contracts `Tap` and `FlapTap` to facilitate payments from the Surplus Buffer and Flapper respectively.

 ## Component Summary